okuvshynov/hcl/README.md

 $ hcl -r 1000 ./somecsv.sh # read stdout of somecsv.sh, overwrite old data; repeat every 1 second
 ```

-An alternative 'incremental' appends whatever is read to each series.
+An alternative 'incremental' mode appends whatever is read to each series.
 It's very natural with a pipe, but can be used with command execution as well - just do not supply -r.
 ```
 $ some.sh | hcl # read line-by-line and append as soon as the new line arrives.
 ```